 The stomach serves as a food reservoir, a site for mechanical and chemical digestion, and as an absorption site for alcohol, water, and some salts.
-Two to three liters of gastric juices (water, salts, mucins, HC1, pepsin, rennin, and perhaps gastric lipase) are secreted by the stomach each day.
+The stomach secretes two to three litres of gastric juices (water, salts, mucins, HC1, pepsin, rennin, and perhaps gastric lipase) each day.
 Secretions arise from gastric glands located in the stomach’s mucosal layer.
-They are composed of chief cells which secrete pepsin and rennin, parietal cells which produce HC1, and mucous cells which secrete mucin.
+Their chief cells secrete pepsin and rennin.
+Meanwhile, parietal cells produce HC1.
+And, mucous cells secrete mucin.

-Gastric lipase as the name suggests is found in the stomach, but no evidence is present which suggests that it is produced there.
-Concentrations are so low that it is now thought to arrive via the pyloric sphincter from the small intestine.
-In any event it is only capable of breaking down fats to triglycerides.
+Gastric lipase as the name suggests is found in the stomach, but no evidence is present, which indicates that it is produced there.
+Concentrations of it are very low.
+So, it may arrive via the pyloric sphincter from the small intestine.
+In any event, it is only capable of breaking down fats to triglycerides.
 Mucins are secretions from the pyloric mucosa that combine with water to form mucus.
-This forms a protective barrier against enzymes on the inner lining of the stomach.
+It creates a protective barrier against enzymes on the inner lining of the stomach.

-When food gets into the stomach, the pyloric mucosa released gastrin, a hormone of the pyloric mucosa, is released into the blood.
+When food gets into the stomach, the pyloric mucosa released gastrin, a hormone into the blood.
 It is this hormone that initiates the muscular contractions and secretions mentioned above.
 As the final mass of partially digested food (i.e., usually this is undigested fats) passes from the stomach to the intestine, the intestine produces a hormone, enterogastrone, which now inhibits gastric movements and secretions (= Intestinal Phase).